 There Is Hope for Bipolar Disorder and Addiction

 It is important to note that excessive use of drugs or alcohol is likely to worsen symptoms of this disorder.
 People dealing with bipolar disorder often opt to self-medicate their severe mood symptoms with the use of substances.
 Alcohol and several other substances are depressants, which may worsen already existing depressive symptoms of the disorder.
 When the effects of the drug or alcohol wear off, anxiety and depression may worsen.

-Finding Help at Serenity House Detox
+Finding Bipolar Treatment at Serenity House Detox & Recovery

 Addiction has taken center stage over the past decades due to the ongoing opioid crisis.
 More and more people fall victim to addiction and too many people lose their lives.
-At Serenity House Detox, we are here to help you in your battle against addiction.
+At Serenity House Detox & Recovery, we are here to help you in your battle against addiction.
 We offer a number of programs to help you or a loved one overcome your addiction.
 Some of these programs include:

 - Alcohol detox program